Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Methods

 The computational advantages when using a precomputed PSF for image reconstruction were evaluated in a simple numerical phantom experiment.
-Simulated datasets were created in frequency domain for the Shepp Logan phantom using a single coil, base resolution of 200, 377 radial spokes, and 100 time steps, using a golden ratio angle $\Phi$ and RAGA sampling $2\psi_{12}^2$.
-The spokes were binned to 29 spokes per frame and reconstructed with an inverse nuFFT on a CPU (Intel Xeon Gold 6136 CPU @ 3.00 GHz) and GPU (Nvidia TITAN Xp) using BART.
-For use with Toeplitz embedding when calculating the inverse nuFFT, the irrational golden ratio sampling required the calculation of a new PSF in all time steps, while the selected RAGA sampling pattern repeats after 13 time steps.
+Simulated datasets were created in frequency domain for the Shepp Logan phantom using a single coil, base resolution of 200, 377 radial spokes, and 100 time steps using a golden ratio angle $\Phi$ and RAGA sampling $2\psi_{12}^2$.
+The spokes were binned to 29 spokes per frame and reconstructed with an inverse nuFFT on a CPU (Intel Xeon Gold 6136 CPU @ 3.00 GHz) and GPU (Nvidia Tesla V100) using BART with and without Toeplitz embedding.
+For use with Toeplitz embedding when calculating the inverse nuFFT, the irrational golden ratio sampling required the calculation of a new PSF in all frames, while the selected RAGA sampling pattern repeats after 13 frames such that only 13 PSFs have to be calculated.
+The analysis was performed 10 times and the mean and standard derivations were calculated.
+10 additional simulations with the same parameter settings but 8 simulated coils were performed to compare the calibration and gridding time for GRAPPA operator gridding (GROG) preprocessing of both sampling schemes.
+The calibration was performed on 300 spokes and all spokes of both trajectories were gridded.